 I have haters.
-I don’t really care about them all that much anymore.
-I have received horrible messages over the past few years:
+I don’t really care about them all that much anymore, but I’ve got them.
+Over the past few years, I have received some horrible messages:

 You hate men!

 I don’t, I love men…well, allow me to rephrase…in general I respect good men and I love my man.